-A simple, spectacularly successful, life- (and potentially world-) changing programme, Huru International was founded by Lorna McLoed, with funding from Micato (which provides all of Huru’s administrative costs) and a number of prominent foundations.
+A simple, spectacularly successful, life- (and potentially world-) changing programme, Huru International was founded by Lorna Macleod, with funding from Micato and a number of prominent foundations and corporate partners.

 Huru addresses a major but often overlooked social problem: Kenyan girls — and girls worldwide — who can’t afford sanitary pads very often avoid school during their periods–the average loss is 4-5 days a month, as much as an entire month each school year.

-Since 2008, Huru International has supplied more than 120,000 girls from all regions of Kenya with more than 1,000,000 Huru Kits, many of them made at Micato-AmericaShare’s Harambee Centre workshop.
+Since 2008, Huru International has supplied more than 150,000 girls from all regions of Kenya with nearly 1.2 million sanitary pads, many of them made at Micato-AmericaShare’s Harambee Centre workshop.

-Huru kits consist of a colourful drawstring backpack containing eight reusable pads (each pad lasts up to a year if properly maintained); three pairs of underwear; detergent-grade soap for washing pads; a resealable waterproof bag for the safe storage of used pads; and educational materials focused on HIV prevention and reproductive and sexual health.
+Huru Kits consist of a colourful drawstring backpack containing eight reusable pads (each pad lasts up to 18 months if properly maintained); three pairs of underwear; detergent-grade soap for washing pads; a resealable waterproof bag for the safe storage of used pads; and educational materials focused on HIV prevention and reproductive and sexual health.

 The results are deeply gratifying.
-Girls have been able to stay in school, saving an astounding 3.5 million lost school days.
-Dropout rates have dramatically decreased.
-Young women’s lives have been empowered…and saved: according to UNICEF, a girl’s level of education “is likely to determine [her] vulnerability to HIV infection.”
+Girls have been able to stay in school, saving more than 3.75 million lost school days.
+Dropout rates have dramatically decreased and young women’s lives have been empowered.

 Micato is proud and profoundly grateful to be associated with this powerful idea and programme.